"Don't come here..."

 “Modecate Tour: Creating social awareness“, 7 ‘theatre and reflection’ days in 3 SENAME detention centres (San Joaquín, San Bernardo, Santiago Centro) ran from June to August 2014.
 In each centre, as well as performing the play, the Fénix & Ilusiones actors directed theatre games with the boys, informal conversation and a final open debate with the boys and centre staff.
 These events became moments of deep reflection, demonstrating once more the powerful impact that adult prisoners and ex-prisoners can have on boys in detention, perhaps even provoking a demystification of these “heroes”.

 In 2016, we went on tour again to juvenile justice programs with Fénix & Ilusiones, the “Lysistrata: No to Gender Violence Tour”.
-The tour’s program was again designed and directed by the Colina 1 actors and Colectivo Sustento.
+Based on learnings from the Modecate Tour, the program was again designed and directed by the Colina 1 actors and Colectivo Sustento (theatre workers and ex-Fénix e Ilusiones).
 The 4 Theatre and Reflection Days in the SENAME centre in San Bernardo included performances by “Hijos del Rigor” (Sons of Severity), the theatre group formed through our workshops in the centre’s House 3.
-After that we ran a Day for young people from various sectors of Santiago who are in YMCA youth offender community programs.
+Finally, we toured to a YMCA youth offender community program, where we worked with young people from various sectors of Santiago.

 WORKSHOPS / Creating and reflecting together

 From October 2015 to October 2016, we ran theatre workshops in House 3 of the SENAME Centre in San Bernardo.
 The young men in the theatre workshop, called “Hijos del Rigor”, created a group-devised performance: high energy physical theatre to the beat of techno music chosen by them.
-This workshop was initially funded by a Regional Government Development Program and we extended for a year because of the commitment to the young men, until conditions at the centre impeded the work’s continuity.
+This workshop was initially funded for only 5 months by a Regional Government Development Program, but we extended it to 12 months because of our commitment to the young men, until conditions at the centre impeded the work’s continuity.

-Since 2016, at the SENAME centre in Calera de Tango, we are working with another way of using theatre to make direct contact with young offenders.
-We were invited to add theatre to the prosocial workshops run by the centre staff.
+Since 2016, at the SENAME centre in Calera de Tango, we are working with other ways of using theatre and gardening to make direct contact with young offenders.
+We were invited to add our participative theatre methodology to the prosocial workshops run by centre staff.
 Through improvisations, games and role play, a duo of facilitators (Sustento theatre worker with an ex-Fénix e Ilusiones) work with the boys to identify and practice different social skills.
-In 2017, we will run a theatre workshop in this centre, aimed at creating theatre actions that we can take to community contexts (aged homes, child care centres, etc).
+In 2017, we added a gardening workshop to develop their community garden space, and a theatre workshop aimed at stimulating group work, respect and creativity.
+We perform for the young peer group at the centre.

 We are constantly seeking ways to give this work economic continuity.
-Lack of funds does not drive our decisions in this work; our strategies are multiple and ongoing.
+Lack of funds does not drive our decisions in this work; our strategies are multiple and ongoing, inside and outside Chile.